GabrielEstrella/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Education"
+  course = "Doctor of Philosophy (Ph.D.) in Education" institution = "University of California,Irvine"
-  institution = "University of California," year = 2012
+  year = 2019

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "University of California," year = 2009
+  course = "Master of Arts (M.A.) in Education" institution = "University of California, Irvine" year = 2009

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "Bachelor of Arts (B.A.) in Psychology with Distinction, High Honors" institution = "University of California, Santa Barbara" year = 2009

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons